ElihuNe/Drone_Sim/out/production/DroneSimulationApp_Final/README.md

 1. *Start the program* by running Main.java in your IDE.
 2. *Enter your API token* and the base URL (e.g., https://dronesim.facets-labs.com/api/) in the Configuration Panel.
-3. *Click on "Save Configuration"* to enable API communication.
+3. *Click on "Login"* to enable API communication.
 4. Use the following tabs to navigate through the application:

    - *Drone Catalog*
-     View a list of all drone models, including manufacturer, max speed, etc.
+      View a list of all drone type models.
+      View extra Information by hovering over a Drone name click on any drone type to see the corresponding available drones

    - *Drone Dashboard*
-     See all active drones with their current state, battery status, and derived values like flight time or cargo weight.
+     See all active drones with distributive data of Avg.
+Speed, Carriage Weight, Batteriy Distribution and most common drones
+     Either in general for all drone types or for specific drone types that you can select through the drop-down menu.

    - *Flight Dynamics*
-     Select an individual drone and view real-time data such as speed, alignment (roll, pitch, yaw), battery voltage, and GPS location.
-Data is loaded per page to reduce load.
+     Displays all dynamic data for every drone in occurring order.

-5. *Refresh: You can click the "Refresh" button to update the data or enable **auto-refresh* to pull data at regular intervals.
+5. *Refresh: You can click the "Refresh" button refresh the data and start from the beginning.
 6. If you need to change the token or URL later, simply restart the application.

 ---